-Welcome.
-The past 12 months since our last AGM have continued to be challenging for each and every one of us as we learn to live with the impact of the Covid-19 pandemic has touched each and every one of us on a personal level.
-For the RCH Group the impact has been enormous, but we have faced the challenges of providing that most fundamental of things for our customers: a place to call home.
+The past 12 months since our last AGM have continued to be challenging for each and every one of us as we learn to live with the impact of the Covid-19 pandemic.
+It has created uncertainty for many of us, but the RCH Group has faced the challenges of providing that most fundamental of things for our customers: a place to call home.

 The repercussions of what is happening will be felt for a long time to come but we have dealt with each issue as it happened and are now in the position, like all associations across the sector, to provide as normal a service as possible and tackle the works we were unable to complete.

-This annual report highlights not only how we are performing in relation to other housing associations in Scotland but looks at some of the achievements of River Clyde Homes prior to and during lockdown.
+This annual report highlights not only how we are performing in relation to other housing associations in Scotland but looks at some of the achievements of River Clyde Homes over the last year.

 We are not required to report on all the regulatory statistics as some apply only to local authorities.
 However we meet with a group of representative tenants each year to discuss performance and publish the indicators that matter most to the group.
 If you would like to get involved, just let us know.
 Some of the statistics are collected on a three yearly basis through our customer survey.
 These are indicated with an asterisk (*).

 As always, we welcome your feedback on ‘how we are doing’.

 We successfully secured a further £13,000 in grant funding from Cash for Kids.
 The funding was used to help households not in receipt of free school meals and £100 was made available per child.
 This means River Clyde Homes was able to support an incredible 130 children under 18 throughout the community.
 Read more